 Melbourne’s ultimate beauty cannot be described without its beaches.
-Coastal Melbourne faces Port Phillip Bay and the city's closest Melbourne beaches are Albert Park and Middle Park just south of South Melbourne.
+Coastal Melbourne faces Port Phillip Bay, and the city's closest Melbourne beaches are Albert Park and Middle Park just south of South Melbourne.
 St Kilda, Elwood, Brighton and Sandringham, Williams town, Frankston are other beaches of Melbourne.
-Melbourne's beaches have excellent facilities like beachside restaurants, water sports, beach games, surfing, cafés, bars, and barbecue, pedestrian pathways, and parking areas.
+Melbourne's beaches have excellent facilities like beachside restaurants, water sports, beach games, surfing, cafés, bars, barbecue, pedestrian pathways, and parking areas.

 St Kilda Beach

 Due to its proximity to the city centre, St Kilda beach is one of the popular beaches in Melbourne.
 Today St Kilda is the main tourist destination situated on one of the most picturesque points of the Bay.
 Being Melbourne's most fashionable suburbs, St Kilda is home to the wealthiest people.

 In the mid of 20th century, this area was dominated by Prostitutes and drug dealers.
 The haunt of prostitutes and druggies now has been pushed to some outer parts of the city.
 The shops and eating areas are found on the busy Fitzroy and Acland Streets.
 Carlisle Street is the right place if you prefer European delights.